water-sucks/optnix/doc/src/usage/index.md

 There are two modes of operation: interactive (the default) and non-interactive.

-Interactive mode will display a search UI that allows looking for options using fuzzy search keywords.
+Interactive mode will display a search UI that allows looking for options using fuzzy search keywords or regular expressions.
 Selected options in the list can also be evaluated in order to preview their values.

 Non-interactive mode requires a valid option name as input, and will display the option and its values (if applicable) without any user interaction.
 This kind of